- MXP News Releases

 Articles and Research Papers Using MXP Data

 Data Uses and Fact Sheets

-In order to help users assess the precision of the U.S. import and export price index series, BLS is now providing variance estimates for these figures.
-Currently, the data are only calculated for the all-import and all-export series.
-In the future, however, the published variance estimates will also be made available at a more detailed level.
+In order to help users assess the precision of the U.S. import and export price index series, BLS provides variance estimates for these figures.
+Previously, the data were only calculated for the all-import and all-export series.
+Beginning in 2019, the published variance estimates became available at a more detailed level.

 The international price program participates in the collection of prices that are used to represent the U.S. in certain international price comparisons.